go-kit/go-kit.github.io/_src/examples/stringsvc.md

 Go kit provides much of its functionality through an abstraction called an **endpoint**.

+An endpoint is defined as follows (you don't have to put it anywhere in the code, it is provided by `go-kit`):

 ```go
 type Endpoint func(ctx context.Context, request interface{}) (response interface{}, err error)
 ```

-An endpoint represents a single RPC.
+It represents a single RPC.
 That is, a single method in our service interface.
 We'll write simple adapters to convert each of our service's methods into an endpoint.
 Each adapter takes a StringService, and returns an endpoint that corresponds to one of the methods.